About the Celebration

 The Martin Luther King, Jr. holiday celebrates the history, spirit and life of the man who brought hope to a nation and empowered that nation to start healing.

-Every year the Martin Luther King, Jr. Celebration begins with a Student Symposium and culminates in the Martin Luther King, Jr. Convocation, which features the celebration's keynote address.
-Past events have included art exhibitions, speeches, lunches, panel discussions, one-person performances, plays and films.
+The Martin Luther King, Jr. Celebration begins with a Student Symposium and culminates in the Martin Luther King, Jr. Convocation, which features the celebration's keynote address.
+Past events have included art exhibitions, speeches, lunches, panel discussions, performances, plays and films.

 In 1963 King joined more than 300,000 people in the March on Washington, the political rally where he delivered his historic "I Have a Dream" speech.